xavriley/sonic-pi-docker/README.md

 building a docker host with 40Gb of disk and 2Gb of RAM, and then proceeding to build the docker container for Sonic Pi

-When that's up you'll be rewarded with a beep
+To run the GUI you have to ssh into the running Docker instance with X11 forwarding like so:

 ```
-vagrant docker-exec -- sonic_pi "play 70"
+vagrant ssh -- -Y
 ```

-For something slightly more fun try
+It will ask you for the password which is `sonicpi`

+Once you're logged into the container, run the following to start the GUI:

 ```
-vagrant docker-exec -- sonic_pi "$(wget -O - https://gist.githubusercontent.com/xavriley/ab0e7ad9b956c18af9f9/raw/68157657a9324e37fa8868a6137af6ace6952e30/wxg_piece.rb)"
-# Listen to the output for a while
-vagrant docker-exec -- sonic_pi "stop"
+developer@97fc279e468b:~$ /usr/src/app/app/gui/qt/rp-app-bin
 ```

-NB with that last command it's actually the OSX host that's downloading the gist, not the Docker container which is just being fed a string.
+To quit just ctrl+c the GUI process and log out of the SSH session with ctrl+d

-To stop the Docker container just run
+Then to stop the Docker container just run

 ```
 vagrant halt